rvanbekkum/vsc-xliff-sync/README.md

 ## Usage

-Generate/Update the base localization using the angular-cli, then use the extension to merge the changes into existing file.
+Generate/Update the base localization file using the angular-cli, then use the extension to merge the changes into existing file.

 ### Using the Command Palette